My thanks to Alun for sending in this photo of autumn colour near the Kitano Tenman-Gu Shrine in Kyoto. And the following question:

 “I saw this on an email from National Geographic and was intrigued by the fact that the trees on both sides of the River are bending towards the centre!
 Albeit that the branches of the trees on the far bank are not extending as far as the branches of the trees on the bank from which the photograph has been taken.
 Any thoughts?”

-Once we are practiced at using the shape of trees to find direction, it is not long before we start to spot that there are a few situations where trees like to ‘break the rules’.
+Once we are practiced at using the shape of trees to find direction, it is not long before we start to spot that there are a few situations where trees and other plants do like to ‘break the rules’.

 Of course nature doesn’t break the rules, because the rules don’t really exist.
 They are trends that we simplify and package to help our memory.